DiltheyLab/MPore/README.md

 - `SPLIT`: enables a memory-efficient workflow at the cost of longer runtime, while creating splitted results
 - `LOG_ANALYSIS`: enables MPore’s statistical modeling
 - `MODE=2`: initiates isolate-specific analysis, where a regularized logistic regression is fitted for each isolate (default mode without this variable is cross-isolate analysis)
+- `heatmap`: enable heatmap plotting for figures like in step 5

 It is recommended to toggle on LOG_ANALYSIS to activate MPores activity assesment for candidate methyltransferses.
 SPLIT should  be toggled on if the user is unsure about RAM capacity.